 When initially developing reserving techniques for our specialty reinsurance coverages, we considered estimating reserves utilizing several actuarial techniques such as paid and reported claims development methods.
 We elected to use the Bornhuetter-Ferguson actuarial method because this method is appropriate for lines of business, such as our specialty reinsurance business, where there is a lack of historical claims experience.
 This method allows for greater weight to be applied to expected results in periods where little or no actual experience is available, and, hence, is less susceptible to the potential pitfall of being excessively impacted by one particular year or quarter of actual paid and/or reported claims data.
 This method uses initial expected claims ratio expectations to the extent that claims are not paid or reported, and it assumes that past experience is not fully representative of the future.
-As our reserves for claims and claim expenses age, and actual claims experience becomes available, this method places less weight on expected experience and places more weight on actual experience.
-This experience, which represents the difference between expected reported claims and actual reported claims is reflected in the respective reporting period as a change in estimate.
+As our reserves for claims and claim expenses age, and actual claims experience becomes available, this method places less weight on expected reported claims and claim s is reflected in the respective reporting period as a change in estimate.
 We reevaluate our actuarial reserving techniques on a periodic basis.